 - Custom processes and automation to maintain and ensure business continuity

-Again, the complexities of enterprise Office 365 M&A activities often represent an iceberg.
+Again, the complexities of enterprise Microsoft 365 M&A activities often represent an iceberg.
 COTS migration tools provide the capabilities to address common challenges “above the waterline”, but in our experience large enterprises usually have unique business processes or systems that mandate custom automation to ensure a successful integration.